jbrussell/mat-LRTdisp/README.md

 * **CG_IRLS**: Conjugate gradient with iterative reweighted least squares ; *Ji (2006)*
 * **CGG_weight**: Conjugate guided gradient with model and residual weighting **preferred** ; *Ji (2006)*
 * **CGhestenes**: Conjugate gradient with an approximation in the descent calculation that is more numerically stable ; *Ji (2006); Claerbout (1992)*

-An example synthetic Love wave dataset (fundamental through 4th higher mode) is included in ./pa5_5km/ to demonstrate its application.

 References: